jxy-s/herpaderping/README.md

 fffffd89`f016b878  ffff998a`ae91ea20
 ```

-The input file object is null.
-This is expected in this path.
+The input file object is null, which is expected in this path.
 And the
 `InputFileHandle` is a handle to an almost identical
 [FILE_OBJECT][msdn.FILE_OBJECT] from the `EPROCESS` of the previous process.
 But it isn't the same.
 However, the `SectionObjectPointer` is the same for both